mrozbarry/composable-state/README.md

 ```

 Select allows you to dig into your state to perform updates.
-You can specify a deep path using `'.'` as a delimiter for properties of your objects.
+You can specify a deep path using `'.'` as a delimiter for properties of your objects, which can look like `foo.bar`.
+For keys that contain a `.` character, you can wrap it in `[]` brackets, like `foo[key.with.dots]`.
+Technically, you could just use `[]` brackets, but it doesn't read as nice as the `.` dot delimiter, but that's just a matter of opinion and taste.
 Selecting a deep path creates a state context, and it allows you to perform other immutable operations within the current context.

 ### selectAll